 A Large Variety of Trees for Louisiana

-The Louisiana State tree is the Bald Cypress.
-This long-living deciduous tree is commonly seen alongside river, creeks and swamps.
+The Louisiana State Tree is the Bald Cypress.
+This long-living deciduous tree is commonly seen alongside rivers, creeks, and swamps.
 It grows up to 150 feet tall and can live up to 600 years.
-A legendary tree from the Deep South, it is known for its “knees” – protrusions in the trunk where the tree is growing in the water.
+A legendary tree from the Deep South, it is known for its knees, or protrusions in the trunk where the tree is growing in the water.

 Memorable Louisiana landscapes are usually comprised of a mixture of different varieties of hardy shade trees, feathery evergreens as well as flowering shrubs and fruit trees.
 Choosing trees that are easy to establish in the LA soil conditions and climate will ensure that you have a landscape that is stunning and easy to maintain.